mcrea23/pokedexproj/README.md

 <p>
 </p>

-> Sinatra Content Management System App Assessment
+> Sinatra application to collect and view Pokemon through a Pokedex

 ## Author